Ceratocystis platani: Canker stain

 Ceratocystis platani causes a disease in plane trees known as "Canker stain of plane" (UK English) or "Canker of sycamore" (US English).

 The disease is caused by the phytotoxin cerato-platanin, which occurs in the cell wall of C. platani, as well as other Dikarya, and is involved in molecular fungus-host interactions.

-Oriental plane (Platanus orientalis) is considered highly susceptible to the fungus; American sycamore (Platanus occidentalis) probably coevolved with the fungus and is relatively resistant, while the hybrid London plane (Platanus × acerifolia) is generally intermediate in resistance between its parents.
+Oriental plane (Platanus orientalis) is considered highly susceptible to the fungus; American sycamore (Platanus occidentalis) probably coevolved with the fungus and is relatively resistant, while the hybrid London plane (Platanus × hispanica) is generally intermediate in resistance between its parents.
 The fungus is a wound parasite which rapidly infects plane trees, causing disruption of water movement, cankers and eventually death.
 Cankers on the tree trunk are characterised by necrosis of inner bark and bluish-black to reddish-brown discolouration of sapwood.
 The disease can cause sudden death of a portion of the crown, and trees of 30–40 cm diameter may die within 2–3 years of infection.

 North America

-The disease was first reported in the USA in 1935 affecting Platanus × acerifolia.
+The disease was first reported in the USA in 1935 affecting Platanus × hispanica.
 In subsequent years the disease was reported in most Atlantic seaboard states.
 It was subsequently observed in plantations and in natural forests of Platanus occidentalis.
 The disease has also been reported in California.
 In Philadelphia the disease had killed 10,000 out of a total 150,000 trees by 1945.
-In Gloucester, New Jersey, 87% of London plane trees had died by 1949.
+In Gloucester, New Jersey, 87% of London planes had died by 1949.